jaspector

 Building permit fees vary by valuation; flat fees apply to some maintenance work.

-Typical inspection sequence: Structural work references footing/foundation, poured foundation walls, backfill and waterproofing, plumbing rough-in, radon before foam, mechanical rough-in, framing, fireplace rough-in before enclosure, insulation, and finals.
+Typical sequence: Structural work references footing/foundation, poured foundation walls, backfill and waterproofing, plumbing rough-in, radon before foam, mechanical rough-in, framing, fireplace rough-in before enclosure, insulation, and finals.

 Inspection scheduling details are not published; homeowner contacts inspectors directly for self-managed projects while contractors coordinate with inspectors.

-Do I need a building permit in Claremont, MN?
+01 Do I need a building permit in Claremont, MN?

 Building permits are required to construct, add onto, alter, remove, demolish, or repair a structure.

-How much does a building permit cost in Claremont, MN?
+02 How much does a building permit cost in Claremont, MN?

+Building permit fees in Claremont, MN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Flat rate permit fees increased from $100 to $125 effective January 1, 2026, plus $1 state surcharge for some flat rate work..
 Fees are calculated as: Building permit fees vary by valuation; flat fees apply to some maintenance work..

-How do I apply for a building permit in Claremont, MN?
+03 How do I apply for a building permit in Claremont, MN?

-1. Obtain the building permit or zoning permit from City Hall or the City Forms and Applications page.
+To apply for a building permit in Claremont, MN, follow these steps: 1.
+Obtain the building permit or zoning permit from City Hall or the City Forms and Applications page.
 2. Submit the application and project information for building inspector review.
 3. City staff review the project for state code and local building regulations.
 4. Complete payment once the permit is issued.
 5. Start work only after permit issuance.

-How long does it take to get a building permit in Claremont, MN?
+04 How long does it take to get a building permit in Claremont, MN?

-Other cities in Dodge County
+Other jurisdictions in Dodge County.

-View all Dodge County jurisdictions →
+All Dodge County jurisdictions →